EA SDS Training My Bookings My Learning Portal More

 9.30 am - 3.30 pm

-This face-to-face professional development opportunity is offered in each locality/region.
+This in-person professional development opportunity is offered on two separate dates and at different locations.
 You need only select one date from the options available.

 Substitute cover is available for the release of ECTs working in schools (excludes Independent Schools).
 Monies in relation to sub cover will be issued to schools after teacher has attended event.
 Schools advised to code to Miscellaneous School Charge/Cost on NISTR.